-As so many modern card games are made every year, often featuring beautiful custom cards and engaging themes, it can be easy to overlook classic card games that rely on a standard deck.
+With so many of the best card games recently featuring beautiful custom cards and engaging themes, it can be easy to overlook classic card games that rely on a standard deck.
 But even if you’re a diehard trading card game player, it’s a huge mistake to write off the classics.
 For one thing, you can’t carry your entire card game collection with you, whereas playing card games are the ultimate in portable fun.
 You ought to learn at least the very best classic card games, the ones that have stood the test of time for good reason.

 The best playing card games: